B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 Ignoring the factor $2\pi i$, the two terms have a geometric interpretation as contributions of the non-compact supports $\{X_0=0\}$ and $\{X_2=0\}$ of the brane, which have multiplicity $k_0$ and~$k_2$ respectively.

-A last instructive case is a brane $\cO(0)\xrightarrow{G_k(X_0,X_2)}\cO(k)$ for $G_k$ a homogenous polynomial of degree~$k$.
+\paragraph{Noncompact branes respecting only part of the Higgs branch isometry.} A last instructive case is a brane $\cO(0)\xrightarrow{G_k(X_0,X_2)}\cO(k)$ for $G_k$ a homogenous polynomial of degree~$k$.
 Roots of~$G_k$ define points with homogenous coordinates $(X_0:X_2)$ on~$\CP^1$.
 In the resolved phase the brane is supported on the corresponding fibers of the total space of $\cO(-n)\to\CP^1$.
 Unless $G_k$ is a monomial, it does not transform in a definite way under the $U(1)^2$ isometries acting on $X_0$ and $X_2$ that we used to introduce R-charges $R_0$ and~$R_2$.
 Thus one cannot deform the brane factor to introduce $R_0$ and~$R_2$.
 However, $G_k$ has definite charge under the diagonal subgroup $U(1)\subset U(1)^2$, so that it makes sense to turn on $R_0=R_2>0$.
 Such an R-charge is enough to avoid contour pinching and regularize the partition function.

 To summarize, the hemisphere partition function can be regularized for branes with support on~$E_1$, and for non-compact branes that preserve an isometry of the Higgs branch.
 Contour pinching as $R_j\to 0$ reflects the existence of non-compact branes for which the correct partition function is infinite.